Just like any dynasty needs a couple of spare heirs, at the ready should something happen to the first-born, I have spare tomato seedlings.

 Turns out, nope, they were not fine.
 I pulled three pots – those with the most-alive looking plants – back inside.
 But it was too late.

 I really enjoy mâche.
 It’s tender and flavorful: nutty.
 I had never seen mâche in the stores here, but had loved it when I lived in Europe.
 It is called “Feldsalat” in German.
 Here is a link with more info on mâche.
+I like mâche dressed with walnut oil, lemon juice, finely minced shallots, and toasted walnuts.

 I moved these very young seedlings from the house into the greenhouse yesterday.
 It’s only 10 days after seeding.
 We’ll see how this goes.
+Here we have a bunch of cabbage: Cuore di Bue and Golden Acre, as well as a couple of Oregon Spring tomatoes.

 I started conditioning another batch of straw bales on Sunday.
 Temperatures went below freezing the Monday and Tuesday night.
 Not much, about 30F.